Do you want to look “kawaii” when wearing headphones? Take a look at the cutest headphones in 2022.

 Streamers and celebrities

 In recent years, cat ears have become very popular among streamers.
-Some wear them because they’re kawaii (adorable, cute), whereas others use them for fun (popular YouTuber PewDiePie being the most famous example).
+Some wear them because they’re kawaii (adorable, cute), whereas others use them for fun.
+Popular YouTuber PewDiePie wore headphones with cat ears in his videos.

 Furthermore, Ariana Grande, a famous pop singer, also brought some attention to the new headphone design.
 Beforehand, she used to wear big bunny and cat ears on stage and social media.